Tips on taking your baby on a ski holiday

 Keep your baby hydrated – the mountain air is dry so can mean that your baby is more susceptible to snuffles.

-If your bedroom is too hot then put a vessel of water on your radiator or in corner which will help humidify the room.
+If your bedroom is too hot then put a vessel of water on your radiator or in a corner which will help humidify the room.

 It’s great for babies to be outside in the fresh air, just ensure that you cover your baby when out and about: sunshine and/or cold air can damage their skin.